SSrustworthy/DLRML-docs/docs/explore/Disneyland/Main Street U.S.A/Jolly_Holiday_Bakery_Caf.md

 # Jolly Holiday Bakery Café

-## Description

 **Land(s)**: Main Street, U.S.A.

 **Loop Total Length**: 00:23:48.554

 A preliminary track list for the Disneyland Jolly Holiday Bakery Café loop.
 Individual track lengths are measured from the start of that track to the start of the following track, so any gap between tracks is included in that time.
-See MouseBits, [https://mousebits.com/smf/index.php?topic=7116.msg61477#msg61477](https://mousebits.com/smf/index.php?topic=7116.msg61477#msg61477) (2012).
+See MouseBits, [https://mousebits.com/smf/index.php](https://mousebits.com/smf/index.php) ?topic=7116.msg61477#msg61477 (2012).
 Additional information provided by VJ.

 ## Tracklist